vickyumath/GreyAtom-Project/README.md

-Solution to the Australian Credit Card approval problem.
+Solution to the Hackathon Problems.